ripienaar/free-for-dev/README.md

   * [Tailwind Elements](https://tailwind-elements.com/) - Free Bootstrap components recreated with Tailwind CSS, but with better design and more functionalities.
   * [DaisyUI](https://daisyui.com/) -- Free.
 "Use Tailwind CSS but write fewer class names" offers components like buttons.
   * [Scrollbar.app](https://scrollbar.app) -- Simple free web app for designing custom scrollbars for the web.
+  * [Popsy.co](https://popsy.co/) -- No-code website builder with many templates.
+Also offers free-to-use, multicolor vector illustrations and a free sample of icons.

 **[⬆️ Back to Top](#table-of-contents)**